bbqsauce87/HyperliquidBot/README.md

 The bot normally starts **without** a test order; the example above would submit a buy for `0.001` BTC at `90,000` USDC right after launch.

+On every startup the bot also cleans up any open orders that may still be resting on the exchange.
+This ensures stale orders don't consume capital before new quotes are placed.

 ## Repricing behaviour

 Orders are periodically repriced when the mid price drifts too far from the